-Generally speaking there are limited ways in which you can access your superannuation early.
+Generally speaking, there are limited ways in which you can access your super early.

-This new early release measure is specifically to help households that are financially affected by the coronavirus situation, which is reflected in the eligibility criteria.
-It doesn’t change the existing ways to apply for early access to your super.
+This new early release measure is specifically to help people who are financially affected by the coronavirus situation, which is reflected in the eligibility criteria.
+It doesn’t change the existing ways to apply for access to your super.

 Here’s a summary of what you need to know.

 Q: When does the new early release start?

-A: You can apply to the ATO for early release of your superannuation from Monday 20th April.
-The application will be made directly to the ATO who will determine the eligibility of an individual to receive a payment.
+A: Applications via the ATO began on Monday, 20 April 2020.
+The application is made directly to the ATO who will determine your eligibility to receive a payment.

 Q: Who’s eligible to apply?

-A: The government has specified that to apply for early release you must satisfy any one or more of the following requirements:
+To apply for early release as a temporary resident, you must satisfy at least one of the following requirements:

 Q: How do I apply?

-A: From Monday 20th April you can apply directly to the ATO through the myGov website.
+A: You can apply directly to the ATO through the myGov website.
 You’ll need to authenticate yourself through myGov and complete the application form in ATO Online.
-If you’re unable to access online services, you’ll be able to call the ATO, confirm your identity and complete the application over the phone.
+If you’re unable to access online services, you can call the ATO, confirm your identity, and complete the application over the phone.

-If you are intending to apply, we encourage you to log in to Member Online to check your super balance and make sure that your personal details, such as address, email and phone number, are up to date.
+Before you apply, log in to Member Online to check your super balance and make sure that your personal details, such as address, email and phone number, are up to date.
 If your details with the ATO don't match your details with QSuper, your application could be delayed or rejected.

 If you've had multiple jobs, you may have more than one super fund, so you may wish to find and consolidate your super before you apply to withdraw it.1